MiteshShah/miteshshah.github.io/_posts/2015-06-17-how-to-findout-your-system-information.markdown

 {% include _toc.html %}

-* Learn to find out system information, such as
+* This article will teach you how to find out system information, such as
-  * Operating System(OS)
+  * Operating System (OS)
   * Serial Number
   * Processor
   * RAM